Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Jürgen Rohwer does not mention a 2nd torpedo.

-U-188 was also responsible for the attack on Britannia the year before.
+U-188 was also responsible for the attack on Britannia the year before - follow the link for more details.

 On my "Find Old Shipmates" Forum there's a message from the daughter of the stoker on board Viva; she's interested in getting in touch with someone who knew her father, Arne Kristian Kristiansen Nordaas (might be identical to the Arne Kristiansen who's listed as carpenter below?).